 “Unwin,” he stutters, nearly whispering.
 “Gary Unwin.”

 Harry steps in, saving Eggsy from further embarrassment.
-“Mr. Unwin is our level one architect.
+“Mr. Unwin is our newest level one architect.
 He recently joined us from Aedas.”

 “Don’t care!”
 Valentine says dismissively as he points to Eggsy.
 “I want him instead of him.”
 The billionaire moves his finger to Charlie.